Creating Accessible Content (WCAG 2.0 Conformance)

 - Create a second version of the video content to allow for extended audio descriptions.
 This reduces the difficulties associated with providing detailed audio descriptions within the gaps between existing dialogue, by temporarily pausing the audio and video at appropriate points.
 As a result, a much longer audio description can be given, before the action starts again.
 As in the previous example, this is best provided as an optional extra audio track in order to prevent disruption to users who do not need the additional description.

 - Provide a text transcript that is a suitable text equivalent of the audio and visual elements of the video or animation.
-This should include, where appropriate, an indication as to who is speaking, a description of the setting, any events or information presented visually, and vocal expressions.
+This should include, where appropriate, an indication as to who is speaking, a description of the setting, vocal expressions.
 Depending on its length, you can place the transcript on the same page as the video or animation, or on a separate page; if you choose the latter option, provide a link to the transcript adjacent to the video or animation.

 - Success Criterion 1.2.5